kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 # Supported Formats

-Learn which image formats Nuke decodes, encodes, and displays out of the box.
+Learn which image formats the framework decodes, encodes, and displays out of the box.

 ## Overview

-Nuke doesn't implement image codecs. ``ImageDecoders/Default`` – the decoder the pipeline uses unless you register your own – hands the data to `UIImage(data:)`/`NSImage(data:)`, which goes through Image I/O. Anything the current OS can read, Nuke can read, and the list is long: JPEG, PNG, GIF, HEIF, WebP, AVIF, JPEG XL, TIFF, BMP, ICO, CUR, camera RAW, and more.
+The framework doesn't implement image codecs. ``ImageDecoders/Default`` – the decoder the pipeline uses unless you register your own – hands the data to `UIImage(data:)`/`NSImage(data:)`, which goes through Image I/O. Anything the current OS can read, the pipeline can read, and the list is long: JPEG, PNG, GIF, HEIF, WebP, AVIF, JPEG XL, TIFF, BMP, ICO, CUR, camera RAW, and more.

 Recognizing a format is a separate concern from decoding it. ``AssetType`` sniffs the leading bytes of the data to name the format, and it deliberately knows about fewer formats than Image I/O decodes.
 When the sniffer doesn't recognize the data, ``ImageContainer/type`` is `nil` and the image still decodes normally – nothing in the pipeline gates on the type.

-Nuke can also drive progressive decoding, animated image rendering, drawing vector images directly or converting them to bitmaps, parsing thumbnails included in the image containers, and more.
+The pipeline can also drive progressive decoding, animated image rendering, drawing vector images directly or converting them to bitmaps, parsing thumbnails included in the image containers, and more.

 ## Support Matrix